Centru (development region)

 Centru (Centre) is a development region in Romania.
 As other development regions, it does not have any administrative powers, its main function being to co-ordinate regional development projects and manage funds from the European Union.

 Localization

 Centru is situated in the center of Romania, within the greater curvature of the Carpathian Mountains, on the upper and middle courses of Mureș and Olt, being crossed by the 25th meridian east and the 46th parallel north.
-With an area of 34,082 km², accounting for 14.3% of the Romanian territory, Centru ranks 5th among the eight development regions.
+With an area of 34,082 km2, accounting for 14.3% of the Romanian territory, Centru ranks 5th among the eight development regions.
 Due to its geographical position, it borders every other development region except București - Ilfov, registering approximately equal distances from its central zone to the border crossing points.

+Counties

-The Centru region is made up of six counties: Alba, Brașov, Covasna, Harghita, Mureș and Sibiu.
+The Centru region is made up of the following 6 counties:

+Alba, Brașov, Covasna, Harghita, Mureș and Sibiu.

 Geography

 Relief

 Lacking proper plains, the relief of Centru Region includes significant parts of the three branches of the Romanian Carpathians (almost half the area of the region), hilly area of the Transylvanian Plateau and depression area of contact between the hills and the mountains.